Speaker, Writer, Global Citizen, Advisor

 Read the Transcript of the Interview

-Anne: I’m really excited to talk to you about your concept of flux mindset, and also about how you how you got there and what you’ve been doing.
+Anne: I’m really excited to talk to you about your concept of flux mindset, and also about how you got there and what you’ve been doing.
 You have possibly the most fun web page I’ve ever visited.
 I am interested in hearing more of your story.

 April: Thank you so much and it’s a delight to be here.
 I’m really happy to share.